First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Introduction

-We follow the extension of these ideas to nonconvex inequality constraints proposed by Ma et al~\cite{ma2020quadratically} and Boob et al~\cite{boob2022stochastic}.
+We follow the extension of these ideas to nonconvex ({ weakly convex}) inequality constraints proposed by Ma et al.~\cite{ma2020quadratically} and Boob et al.~\cite{boob2022stochastic}.
 Their ideas and comparisons with our contributions are discussed in Section~\ref{relatedwork}.
 To this end, we consider the following proximal subproblem, penalizing the constraints in addition to the objective

 with stepsize $\alpha>0$ and feasibility tolerance $\tau\geq 0$.
-Importantly, any feasible solution to this proximal subproblem $x_{k+1}$ has its infeasibility bounded by $ g_i(x_{k+1}) \leq \tau - \frac{1}{2\alpha}\|x_k-x_{k+1}\|^2_2 $.
-Hence a sequence of $x_k$ generated by inexactly evaluating this mapping remains feasible for the original problem~\eqref{mainproblemoriginal} until it reaches approximate stationarity (that is, $\|x_k-x_{k+1}\|_2 \geq \sqrt{2\alpha\tau}$ implies $g_i(x_{k+1})\leq 0$ for each constraint $i$).
+Importantly, any feasible solution to this proximal subproblem $x_{k+1}$ has its infeasibility bounded by $ g_i(x_{k+1}) \leq \tau - \frac{1}{2\alpha}\|x_k-x_{k+1}\|^2 $.
+Hence a sequence of $x_k$ generated by inexactly evaluating this mapping remains feasible for the original problem~\eqref{mainproblemoriginal} until it reaches approximate stationarity (that is, $\|x_k-x_{k+1}\| \geq \sqrt{2\alpha\tau}$ implies $g_i(x_{k+1})\leq 0$ for each constraint $i$).

 \paragraph{Fritz-John/Karush-Kuhn-Tucker Stationarity} Let $\partial f(x)$ denote a generalized subdifferential of a function $f$ and $N_X(x)$ denote the normal cone of $X$ at $x$, formally defined in Section~\ref{preliminary}.
-Here we consider two classic measurements of stationarity: Fritz-John (FJ) conditions giving a weaker optimality condition and Karush-Kuhn-Tucker (KKT) conditions giving a stronger condition.
+Here, we consider two classic measurements of stationarity: Fritz-John (FJ) conditions giving a weaker optimality condition and Karush-Kuhn-Tucker (KKT) conditions giving a stronger condition. { These classic optimality conditions are formalized below without reliance on differentiability of $f$ or $g_i$; see~\cite[Section 3.1]{Clark} for such a development more generally.}

 We say that a feasible solution $x^*$ is a FJ point of~\eqref{mainproblemoriginal} if there exists nonnegative multipliers $\gamma_0^* \in \mathbb{R}$ and $\gamma^*=(\gamma_1^*,...,\gamma_m^*)^T \in \mathbb{R}^m$, and subgradients $\zeta_f \in \partial f(x^*)$ and $\zeta_{gi} \in \partial g_i(x^*)$ such that $(\gamma_0^*,\gamma_1^*,...,\gamma_m^*)$ is a non-zero vector with